Representation In Business Tort Cases

 You may be able to file a tort claim if you believe that a company was unlawful or unfair in any act of business.
 Also, misleading advertising campaigns may be handled in a business tort claim.

 Business tort claims can be excessively complicated.
-Oftentimes, they are difficult to manage and there are all sorts of investigations that need to take place.
-We have big firm experience and a combined 40 years in law to assist you in your case.
-Don’t hesitate to contact our firm today for more information!
-We can provide you with devoted attention and continuous communication.
-Call us today to get started!
+Oftentimes, they difficult to manage and there are all sorts of investigations that need to take place.
+Attorney George Murr has big firm experience and a more than 20 years of experience to assist you in your case.
+Don’t hesitate to contact the firm today for more information at 832-900-2403 or send an email to initiate a consultation.